-Whether it’s part of your deal with a brand or you’re promoting your own products, YouTube Cards offer an eye-catching way to get the attention of engaged viewers.
+Whether it’s part of your deal with a brand or you’re promoting your own products, info cards (formerly YouTube Cards) offer an eye-catching way to get the attention of engaged viewers.

-You can set them to pop up at just the right moment, when they’re most relevant and least distracting, to increase their impact.
+Use free video editing software to add a pop up at just the right moment, when they’re most relevant and least distracting, to increase their impact.

 Add links in your video descriptions